Data Release Policies

 Once the release date has elapsed, it will no longer be possible for you to affect the publicity of your data.
 See further down the page for information on this.

 Whether you wish to make only parts of your submission available, or wish to make your submission available only to select users, this is unfortunately not a service we provide.
 Our policy is that submissions should be available in whole, to all users.
-If you need evidence of your submission for reviewers, forward them the email confirming your successful submission.
 If there are parts of your study which for some reason you no longer wish to release, please contact our helpdesk.

 If you have registered objects in the database which you wish to have removed, we can cancel them if they are not yet public.
 Contact our helpdesk with an explanation of the issue and we will handle the cancellation for you.
 Please be very clear about which accessions should be removed, especially if you only want to have a few objects removed from the study.

 If your study is public and needs to be removed from public view on a permanent or temporary basis, you must contact our helpdesk and provide an explanation of the issue, along with the accession(s) to be suppressed.
+If your study needs to be re-released, you must provide a new release date as well, in order to temporarily suppress the study.
 A curator will assess the request and carry it out if deemed suitable.
 Information about circumstances in which suppression will be considered can be found in our Data Availability Policy.
 Please note that data that is made public for even a short time may be used by downstream services which we do not control.

 If your suppression will be temporary, please provide a new release date when you contact us.